hapax/hapax.github.io/assets/teaching.md

 5. Suppose we begin pouring sand from a bucket into the patch at some rate $bw$.
-	If all this sand rolls, show that the change in height becomes
+	If this sand starts rolling immediately, show that the change in height becomes

    $$
    \begin{equation}